Prathamesh326/TinDog-website-project/README.md

 Meet new and interesting dogs nearby.

-Easy to use.< br />
+Easy to use.
-So easy to use, even your dog could do it.< br />
+So easy to use, even your dog could do it.

-Elite Clientele.< br />
+Elite Clientele.
-We have all the dogs, the greatest dogs.< br />
+We have all the dogs, the greatest dogs.

 Guaranteed to work.
 Find the love of your dog's life or your money back.